 Scalability is important for many companies.
 Whether the company itself is growing in terms of employees or the number of services offered, the need to accommodate changes in bandwidth, capacity and operability is most easily met in a public or hybrid cloud environment.
 The public cloud is simple to navigate, and no resources need to be devoted to managing any infrastructure.
 While you share the infrastructure with other businesses (hence the cost savings), you can still scale your services up or down as you need them.

 Public clouds have the lowest cost, on average, for implementation.
-Because the services and hardware are shared by multiple users, the cost of purchasing equipment, software licenses and operating the network are significantly reduced for all users.
+Because the services and hardware are shared by multiple users, there is not a need for a local data center.
+This significantly reduces the cost of purchasing equipment, software licenses and operating the network for all users.

 2. Private Cloud